offline-ai/cli/README.md

 * [More examples](./examples)
 * AI Applications written in PPE Language:
   * [AI Guide App For PPE Guide](./lib/guide/) - WIP
-    * `ai run guide --streamEcho line` in the project root folder to run the guide
+    * `ai run guide` in the project root folder to run the guide
   * [AI Terminal Shell](https://github.com/offline-ai/ai-shell)
 * LLM Inference Providers:
   * `llamacpp`: llama.cpp server as the default local LLM provider.
 If no `provider` is specified, `llamacpp` is used.